How can you get the most out of a next-generation network investment?

 - Capture all the real data directly from the network

-- Independently control networks as well as adding appropriate models that will be aligned with actual network needs without any vendor interaction.
+- Independently control networks as well as add appropriate models that will be aligned with actual network needs without any vendor interaction.

 - Export up-to-date network data to the new inventory system to ensure error-free execution of fulfillment and assurance processes.